RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 intersection of language features supported by both nvcc and the host compiler.
 In some cases, you must take care to ensure the data types and alignment of the host compiler are identical to those of the device compiler.
-Only some host compilers are supportedâ€”for example, recent nvcc versions lack Clang host-compiler capability.
+Only some host compilers are supported for example, recent nvcc versions lack Clang host-compiler capability.

 hcc generates both device and host code using the same Clang-based compiler.
 The code uses the same API as gcc, which allows code generated by different gcc-compatible compilers to be linked together.
-For example, code compiled using hcc can link with code compiled using â€œstandardâ€ compilers (such as gcc, ICC and Clang).
+For example, code compiled using hcc can link with code compiled using standard compilers (such as gcc, ICC and Clang).
 Take care to ensure all compilers use the same standard C++ header and library formats.

 libc++ and libstdc++